microsoft/vscode-docs/docs/copilot/copilot-chat.md

 ![Quick Chat dropdown](images/copilot-chat/quick-chat-dropdown.png)

-You can type questions, scope your questions with agents and slash commands, and promote the discussion to a full Chat view session with the **Open in Chat View** button in the upper right of the dropdown.
+You can type questions, scope your questions with [chat participants](#chat-participants) and [slash commands](#slash-commands), and promote the discussion to a full Chat view session with the **Open in Chat View** button in the upper right of the dropdown.

 ![Quick Chat Open in Chat View button](images/copilot-chat/open-in-chat-view.png)